giacomelli/giacomelli.github.io/_posts/2016-08-15-Fixing-missing-mono-script.md

 ![](../images/MissingMonoScript.png)

-> :exclamation: This project was made to **Unity 5.3.6** and it's not compabible with latest Unity versions.
+> This project was made to **Unity 5.3.6** and it's not compabible with latest Unity versions.
 I'm keeping here just for reference purpose.

 ### Missing script resolver
 To easy solve this problem I created a tool called "Missing script resolver" inside the project [Giacomelli.Unity.EditorToolbox](https://github.com/giacomelli/Giacomelli.Unity.EditorToolbox).
 This editor toolbox is (or will be) a collection of tools to make my life as Unity3d developer easier.
 I hope it can help others game developers too.